Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement

-\paragraph{Identifying visual content to be retained.} As mentioned earlier, the initially generated video may suffer from insufficient text-video alignment due to incorrect or distorted generation of objects and their attributes.
-However, this does not mean that all components are mis-generated; some key concepts or objects may have been generated precisely in certain areas. \ours{} aims to retain these accurately generated portions while focusing on correcting only the mis-generated regions to ensure improved text-video alignment.
-To this end, we first identify the key object $O^*$ and determine each number of its instances to be preserved.
-First, to select which object (\ie, object name) should be retained, we prompt MLLM with question-answer pairs and the initial video as input, allowing it to identify correctly generated objects to preserve.
-Note that \ours{} can preserve multiple objects in $O^*$ based on the MLLM's decision, as shown in \cref{fig:main1} (Right Top).
-Next, to determine the number of instance in $O^*$ to retain, we define the count of $O^*$ as $N^*$ based on the previous triplet $A^{o^*}_c=\{b^{o^*}_c, n^{o^*}_p, n^{o^*}_v\}$:
+\paragraph{Identifying visual content to retain.} As mentioned earlier, \ours{} aims to retain accurately generated regions in the initial video while correcting only the mis-generated ones to ensure improved text-video alignment.
+To this end, we first identify the key entity $O^*$ and determine the number $N^*$ of its instances to be preserved.
+To select which entity should be retained, we prompt the MLLM with question--answer pairs and $V_0$ as input, allowing it to identify correctly generated entities to preserve.
+For countable entities, the number of preserved instances $N^*$ is determined from the triplet $A^{o^*}_c=\{b^{o^*}_c, n^{o^*}_p, n^{o^*}_v\}$ as